 Copyright © Paquette Realty

-Before the negotiating and signing of your purchase agreement, you will have received from us, or obtained from another source, the seller's disclosure form, and lead-based paint disclosure form.
+To start, and before the negotiating and signing of your purchase agreement with the buyer, you will have received from us, or obtained from another source, the seller's disclosure form, and lead-based paint disclosure form.
 Be sure to completely and honestly answer all questions on these disclosures.
 Incomplete forms can slow down the processing of a real estate transaction.
 In some cases, it can even end the negotiating in an otherwise promising deal.
 The completed disclosures will then be delivered to the buyer.
 Upon review and acceptance by the buyer, we will then advance to the writing of your offer-to-purchase contract.

 * When contacting us, write the words new order in the subject line.
 For future correspondence with us, you'll then enter your contract home address into the subject line.
 This will allow us to quickly locate your contract, and then answer your questions.
+Also, we will never ask you for your social security number or account information.
+That information, however, shall be required by your closing agent and/or your home loan representative.
 Thank you in advance for your order.
 We're looking forward to working with you!

 After each of you proof-read the real estate contract for its accuracy, and accept the terms and conditions as set forth in that letter size, 4-page agreement, we will then meet for the formal signing and dating of that contract.
 That signing will take place at either our Sterling Heights office, or your home.